fluxninja/aperture/docs/content/get-started/define-control-points.md

 ```

 Once you have configured Aperture SDK, you can create a feature control point
-wherever you want in your code.
-Before executing the business logic of a
+anywhere within your code.
+Before executing the business logic of a specific
-specific API, you can create a feature control point that can control the
+API, you can create a feature control point that can control the execution flow
-execution flow of the API and can reject the request based on the policy defined
+of the API and can reject the request based on the policy defined in Aperture.
-in Aperture.
-The [Create Your First Policy](./policies/policies.md) section
+The [Create Your First Policy](./policies/policies.md) section showcases how to
-showcases how to define policy in Aperture.
-The code snippet below shows how to
+define policy in Aperture.
+The code snippet below shows how to wrap your
-wrap your [Control Point](/concepts/control-point.md) within the `StartFlow`
+[Control Point](/concepts/control-point.md) within the `StartFlow` call and pass
-call and pass [labels](/concepts/flow-label.md) that will be matched with
+[labels](/concepts/flow-label.md) to Aperture Agents.
+The function
-policy.
-The function `Flow.ShouldRun()` checks if the flow allows the request.
+`Flow.ShouldRun()` checks if the flow allows the request.
+The `Flow.End()`
-The `Flow.End()` function is responsible for sending telemetry, and updating the
+function is responsible for sending telemetry, and updating the specified cache
-specified cache entry within Aperture.
+entry within Aperture.

 Let's create a feature control point in the following code snippet.